gardener/external-dns-management/README.md

 ### DNSAnnotation objects

-DNS source controllers support the creation of DNS entries for potentiialy any kind of resource originally not equipped to describe the generation of DNS entries.
+DNS source controllers support the creation of DNS entries for potentially any kind of resource originally not equipped to describe the generation of DNS entries.
 This is done by additionally annotations.
 Nevertheless it might be the case, that those objects are again the result of a generation